-Urban Housing Starts Down Six Units in March 2026
+Urban Housing Starts Up 90 Units in April 2026

-According to data released by the Canada Mortgage and Housing Corporation (CMHC), urban housing starts in Newfoundland and Labrador totalled 25 units in March 2026, a decrease of 19.4% (or six units) compared with March 2025.
+According to data released by the Canada Mortgage and Housing Corporation (CMHC), urban housing starts in Newfoundland and Labrador totalled 200 units in April 2026, an increase of 81.8% (or 90 units) compared with April 2025.
+April 2026 was unusually high — representing the highest monthly level since June 2014.

-Urban housing starts in the St. John’s Census Metropolitan Area (CMA) decreased by 64.5% (or 20 units), but housing starts in other urban areas increased by 14 units in March 2026 compared with March 2025.
+Urban housing starts in the St. John’s Census Metropolitan Area (CMA) increased by 87.5% (or 91 units), while housing starts in other urban areas decreased by one unit in April 2026 compared with April 2025.
+Higher housing starts were driven by increased starts of multiple units, which increased by 115 units (+213.0%), while single units decreased by 24 units (-48.0%).

 Preliminary Housing Starts, Urban Areas